 Next, Blooom asks you to link your existing IRA or 401k plan.
 Once your account is connected, Blooom’s robo advisor goes to work, identifying and researching your investments.

 The service then compares your investment portfolio to the answers that you provided and lets you know your current versus ideal asset allocation as well as information on your diversification and the fees that you’re paying.
-Once this is complete, Blooom will make trades on your behalf.
+Once you become a client, Blooom will make trades on your behalf.